Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 4.md

 Not only does this handle the entire hierarchy for you, it also uses a special fast-path making this the most performant way to play an animation.

-However, if you need more control over the bone transforms, such as animation blending, you will need to sample bones individually which is discussed in the next section.
+If you need more control over the bone transforms, such as animation blending, you can use a `BufferPoseBlender` which offers similar fast-path APIs but more granular control over the process. `BufferPoseBlender` will be covered in a future part.

 ## Writing to OptimizedBoneToRoot without ParentScaleInverse

+*This next part is provided simply for understanding purposes and those curious.
+The information here is less important as of version 0.5.2 when* `BufferPoseBlender` *was introduced.
+If* `BufferPoseBlender` *does not cover your use case, please report it as an issue.*

 We’re going to assume our character does not use `ParentScaleInverse`, as that complicates the code quite a bit in Kinemation’s current state.